Climate-Resilience-Collaborative/documentation/src/content/docs/data-management/koacloud/index.md

 - 10 TB Storage that is accessible anywhere in the world as long as UH Login

 ### Why do we need it?
-- We will be replacing coastal6 and Google drive with KoaCloud
+- We will be replacing coastal6 and Google drive with KoaCloud as our main shared storage

 ### More information
 - You can find more information about pricing and how to acquire more storage for KoaCloud [here](https://datascience.hawaii.edu/koa-research-storage-service/)